 # Contributing

-# Ground rules
+# House rules

 - Respect the layers.

-- Protocol shapes are in
+- Protocol shapes live in

 # Branching

-feat/<scope>-<desc>,fix/<scope>-<desc>,docs/<desc>,chore/<desc>. - Scopes match the package/app directory:
+feat/<scope>-<desc>,fix/<scope>-<desc>,docs/<desc>,chore/<desc>. - Scopes match the package or app directory:

 asr,ors,con,kernel,contracts,crypto,events,policy,observability,testing,config,infra,docs.